MituuZ/fuzzier/readme.md

 ![The UI consist of three parts.
 A file list on the top left, search field on the bottom left and the preview pane on the right](assets/FuzzierUI.png "An image of the plugin UI")

 ## Usage
+You can open Fuzzier with a shortcut or from the Tools menu

+Double-clicking a list item opens the file

 When focused on the search field, you can use:
+- Arrow keys to move up and down
 - CTRL + j to move down
 - CTRL + k to move up
 - Enter to open the currently selected file (opens in current tab)